 The following is the list of common upgrade or installation errors and solutions to fix problems.

-This is a pretty intriguing error message which does not much more really.
+This is a pretty intriguing error message which does not help much.
 But to resolve this, do the following.

 Open Control Panel > Clock > Language > Region > Administrative tab > Change System Locale button and set it to English (US).
 Restart your computer.
 Try again.

 If this does not work, use the Windows 10 Media Tool to create a bootable USB, and then install it.